mohitjain/mohitjain/_posts/2012-10-24-adding-polymorphic-image-styles-using-paperclip.md

 permalink: /2012/10/adding-polymorphic-image-styles-using-paperclip/
 categories: optimization tips-and-tricks
 ---

-Paperclip is one my favourite gem which makes life so easy to upload and process images.
-Within an application we generally have lot of model having images like Product has many images, User has many images.
-Now think about a situation where thumb style for product has size 300> and User model need a size for thumb is 200>.
-Here is a quick tip if you want to style the images based upon the model.
+Paperclip is one my favorite gem which makes life so easy to upload and process images.
+Within an application we have a lot of model having images like Product has many pictures, User has many pictures.
+Now think about a situation where thumb style for the product has size 300> and User model need a size for the thumb is 200>.
+Here is a quick tip if you want to style the images based on the model.

 ##Before